 Does travel insurance cover a death in the family?

-Here’s what you need to know if a bereavement means a trip is cancelled or cut short.
+Here’s what you need to know about your travel insurance if a family bereavement means a trip is cancelled or cut short.

-Here’s what you need to know if a bereavement means a trip is cancelled or cut short.
+Here’s what you need to know about your travel insurance if a family bereavement means a trip is cancelled or cut short.

-Cancellation cover is a standard feature of travel insurance, designed to reimburse the cost of your holiday if you have to cancel because of circumstances beyond your control, such as illness or injury, being called to jury service or bereavement.
+Cancellation cover is a standard feature of travel insurance.
+It’s designed to reimburse the cost of your holiday if you have to cancel because of circumstances beyond your control.

 You may also be covered if you cancel because a relative or friend living abroad who you’d planned to stay with during your trip has passed away.

-A sudden death is just one of the reasons why it’s so important to take out travel insurance as soon as you book your trip, so that you’re covered immediately against unexpected events.
+A sudden death is just one of the reasons it’s so important to take out travel insurance as soon as you book your trip.
 Always make sure your cancellation cover is high enough to meet the full cost of your trip (including flights, accommodation and tours you’ve pre-booked).

 Customers with pre-existing medical conditions